Friday, March 27, 2026

 I feel like everyone intuitively, subconsciously, knows this way of thinking about years is what actually makes the most sense.

-Spring feels like a time of birth, of beginnings, or fertility.
+Spring feels like a time of birth, of beginnings, of fertility.

-For the last few years I’ve been buying Calendars built around screen shots from classic Video Games to use.
+For the last few years I’ve been using Calendars built around screen shots from classic Video Game.
 And I keep noticing that the ability to make the Levels associated with each month match the vibe of that month is hindered by the natural impulse to start with World 1-1.

 Meanwhile Ice worlds are usually saved till late game, yes technically mainly because they are so difficult.
 But it winds up creating a theme.